 Get paid to check your report...

-Plus, newbies to Experian and TransUnion can get paid to check their credit score or report via cashback sites.
+Newbies to Experian can get paid to check their credit rating or report via cashback sites.

 Why and what you should check

-There are three credit reference agencies, Equifax, Experian and TransUnion, and they all hold information on you which lenders use.
-Even small errors can cause problems, so it's important you check through your credit report.
+There are three credit reference agencies, Equifax, Experian and TransUnion, and they all hold information on you which lenders use and your payment history.
+Even small errors can cause problems, so it's important you check through your credit history.
 Most of this is explained in detail in our How to boost your credit scores guide, but below is a quick checklist:

 - Check addresses on old accounts.